 - What is "Tuition Refund Insurance" (TRI)?

-- By default, WebReg will enroll students in TRI at the time of registration.
+- o By default, WebReg will enroll students in TRI at the time of registration.
 This will result in a charge equal to approximately .28 of 1 percent of tuition and mandatory fees, which will be added automatically to a student account

 - Why do I have to pay for TRI?

-- Trick question-there is no need for USC PhD in Economics students to pay for this!
+- o Trick question-there is no need for USC PhD in Economics students to pay for this!

 - Always opt out of TRI

 - I will be on a graduate fellowship.
 Why am I seeing charges for tuition, health insurance, etc.? - For doctoral students on a fellowship, the USC Graduate School normally pays for tuition, health insurance, dental insurance, and fees.
-However, it may take a week or so after you register for the funding to show up on your account - If more than a week has passed since you last made a WebReg transaction (add/drop course) and you still see any of the above on your bill, contact the PhD Program Advisor immediately - If you still see any of the above on your bill after week 2 of any given semester, contact the PhD Program Advisor immediately - I will be on a graduate assistantship (TAship/RAship).
+However, it may take a week or so after you register for the funding to show up on your account - o If more than a week has passed since you last made a WebReg transaction (add/drop course) and you still see any of the above on your bill, contact the PhD Program Advisor immediately - o If you still see any of the above on your bill after week 2 of any given semester, contact the PhD Program Advisor immediately - I will be on a graduate assistantship (TAship/RAship).
 Why am I seeing charges for tuition, health insurance, etc.? - For doctoral students on a graduate assistantship, the USC Dornsife College of Letters, Arts, and Sciences normally pays for tuition, health insurance, dental insurance, and fees.
-However, it may take a week or so after you register for the funding to show up on your account - Norman Topping and Grad Programming fees are your responsibility to pay.
-If these two items are on your bill, pay as soon as possible to avoid late fees - If more than a week has passed since you last made a WebReg transaction (add/drop course) and you still see any of the above on your bill, contact the PhD Program Advisor immediately - If you still see any of the above on your bill after week 2 of any given semester, contact the PhD Program Advisor immediately - Why am I seeing partial tuition charges remaining on my bill? - Are you a 1Y, 3Y, or 4Y enrolled in >12 units? - Your funding package covers full-time enrollment, which is 12 units for doctoral students - Additional tuition fees are your responsibility - Are you a 2Y student enrolled in >12 units? - Your funding package covers full-time enrollment, which is 12 units for doctoral students - Inform the PhD Program Advisor that you are a 2Y student seeing a partial tuition charge.
-In your email, include the course information (course number, section number, units) that is creating the overage - Are you enrolled in non-Dornsife courses? - Some USC schools (e.g., Viterbi, Marshall, Gould, etc.) may charge lab fees and/or higher tuition rates than the standard/Dornsife tuition fees - Your funding package only covers standard/Dornsife tuition.
-Additional tuition fees are your responsibility - Can I enroll in dance, self-defense, or other PHED classes? - No, tuition awards may not be used for courses outside of a student's area of study - Can I take classes for Audit or Pass/No Pass (P/NP)? - No, doctoral students may only enroll in degree-applicable courses - Courses to be applied to a doctoral student's degree require the "Letter Grade" or "Credit/No Credit" grade options - Courses taken with "Audit" and "P/NP" grade options are not permitted
+However, it may take a week or so after you register for the funding to show up on your account - o If more than a week has passed since you last made a WebReg transaction (add/drop course) and you still see any of the above on your bill, contact the PhD Program Advisor immediately - o If you still see any of the above on your bill after week 2 of any given semester, contact the PhD Program Advisor immediately - Why am I seeing partial tuition charges remaining on my bill? - o Are you a 1Y, 3Y, or 4Y enrolled in >12 units? - Your funding package covers full-time enrollment, which is 12 units for doctoral students - Additional tuition fees are your responsibility - o Are you a 2Y student enrolled in >12 units? - Your funding package covers full-time enrollment, which is 12 units for doctoral students - Inform the PhD Program Advisor that you are a 2Y student seeing a partial tuition charge.
+In your email, include the course information (course number, section number, units) that is creating the overage - o Are you enrolled in non-Dornsife courses? - Some USC schools (e.g., Viterbi, Marshall, Gould, etc.) may charge lab fees and/or higher tuition rates than the standard/Dornsife tuition fees - Your funding package only covers standard/Dornsife tuition.
+Additional tuition fees are your responsibility - Can I enroll in dance, self-defense, or other PHED classes? - o No, tuition awards may not be used for courses outside of a student's area of study - Can I take classes for Audit or Pass/No Pass (P/NP)? - o No, doctoral students may only enroll in degree-applicable courses - o Courses to be applied to a doctoral student's degree require the "Letter Grade" or "Credit/No Credit" grade options - o Courses taken with "Audit" and "P/NP" grade options are not permitted